Medication abortion

 9. Viewing the pregnancy tissue can be difficult for some, especially when the pregnancy is over 8 weeks and you may see an embryo or fetus.

-10. If you do not have BC medical insurance, a medication abortion is more expensive than an aspiration.
+10. If you do not have BC medical insurance, a medication abortion is more expensive than a procedure.

 11. Those with anemia (very low iron) and/or severe vomiting are not good candidates for a medication abortion.